CPFO: Accounting and Financial Reporting Practice Test

 Explanation: Under GASB 34, interest expense on debt used to finance capital assets under construction

-may be capitalized if it meets specific criteriA.
+may be capitalized if it meets specific criteria.
 The $300,000 qualifying interest is capitalized as part of

 the courthouse's cost in the government-wide Statement of Net Position, while the remaining $200,000 is